-1. Observation Method: Observation of work activities and worker behaviors is a method of job analysis which can be used independently or in combination with other methods of job analysis.
+Observation of work activities and worker behaviors is a method of job analysis that can be used independently or in combination with other methods of job analysis.
 Three methods of job analysis based on observation are:

 - Direct Observation: Using direct observation, a person conducting the analysis simply observes employees in the performance of their duties.
 The observer either takes general notes or works from a form which has structured categories for comment.
 Everything is observed: what the worker accomplishes, what equipment is used etc. The limitation of this method is that it cannot capture the mental aspects of jobs, such as decision making or planning, since mental processes are not observable.